Schools and families

 Kew is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers interacting with these groups to share this commitment.

-All volunteering placements that work with these groups are subject to a satisfactory enhanced Disclosure and Barring Service (formerly CRB) and reference checks.
+All volunteering placements that work with these groups are subject to the appropriate checks.

 More from Kew